Baby Jesus theft: Sweden

 The Baby Jesus statue has often been stolen from this outdoor nativity scene in Jönköping, Sweden.

 During some Christmases of the first decade of the 21st century, a baby Jesus statue was often stolen from the outdoor nativity scene in Jönköping in Sweden, once thrown into the nearby lake of Vättern.
 This has led to the nativity scene, resembling a wooden stable, being closed by nights.

 United Kingdom

 Nativity scene thefts, generally including the theft of the baby Jesus, have been reported across the United Kingdom.
 In Wales, a baby Jesus was stolen two years in a row from a city center nativity scene in Cardiff.

+In the village of Abernethy, Perth and Kinross, the baby Jesus is replaced by a Shrek doll as part of an annual tradition originating in 2020.

 On 22 December 2021, the baby Jesus from the nativity scene in Preston, Lancashire was stolen as the display was vandalised and found without a baby Jesus the next morning.
 In hopes of the baby Jesus returning, local councillors published a tweet asking for the baby Jesus to be returned anonymously to the Town Hall before Christmas Day.
 The baby Jesus was found by local restaurant owners and returned in time for Christmas Day.